 Podengos, in general, are funny dogs that love to play.
 They easily entertain themselves with toys, chase each other and stalk each other around the house and yard.
 They are highly intelligent and learn new things very fast.
 Since they are a watchful dog though, they are not as easy going and playful with strangers and may view smaller animals like dogs and cats as prey.
 They may be quite reserved initially and prefer to greet strangers on their own terms.
 They are very tolerant and compliant, eager to please their family members and put up with most requests we make of them.

 Podengos are great watchdogs and companions.
 They are very playful and quick to learn, but not always easy to train.
-Both size varieties are respected as versatile hunters and companions that use all their senses, as well as their agility, speed and endurance, running singly or in packs.
+Both size varieties are respected as versatile hunters and companions who use all their senses, as well as their agility, speed, and endurance, running singly or in packs.
 The medium size is more intense and energetic than the large, who does enjoy relaxing on the couch.

 The probable origin of the Portuguese Podengo is with the primitive, multi-purpose hunting dogs obtained, used and distributed by Phoenician traders during the circumnavigation of Africa in 600 BC and reaching Portugal in the 700s BC.
 This is evidenced by artifacts found under the Lisbon Cathedral.
 The Podengos were developed into different sizes in Portugal due to their functionality, the largest being the Podengo Grande, which was developed for deer and wild boar hunting.
 It will exhaust and detain large game and await the hunter’s gun.
 The Podengo Medio, being slightly smaller, was used for rabbit hunting.
 Due to Portugal’s relative isolation at the western edge of Europe, unlike the other two sizes, the Medio evolved to its present form without much influence from other breeds and, as a result, has the most strongly established and homogeneous type and greatest genetic stability of the three sizes.
 The Medio embodies the authentic type of the Portuguese Podengo.